 American Shorthair Characteristics (Physical)

 Robust and hardy, the American Shorthair is a solid cat that appears heavy.
 With a wide head and round body, the American Shorthair has remained popular for its working cat appearance and beautiful coat.
+While they started out as a rat-hunting street cat, selective breeding has turned the ASH into a magnificent breed with specific standards.

 American Shorthair Size